ugyenchoden/ugyenchoden/README.md

 - Wrote PostgreSQL queries that power the Supply Chain database, often spanning 50+ lines.
 - Analyzed & optimized PostgreSQL performance in Ruby on Rails.
 - Reviewed 10+ Pull Requests Per Week for a team of 10 plus Ruby on Rails developers.
-- Followed Test-Driven Development methodology using RSpec, using Capybara for integration tests.
+- Followed Test-Driven Development methodology using RSpec for integration/unit tests.
 - Shared senior developer duties of Interviewing & On-boarding new developers.
 - Configured Amazon Web Services to for hosting images and assets.
   <br><br>